- Exercise & Fitness»

 Flipping a tire

 Sandbag training has been gaining popularity over the past couple years.
 There are many ways you can utilize the sandbag in your workout.
-Sandbags have a way of changing shape on you while carrying them, this in itself causes you to constantly shift your grip and it puts more demand on your trunk muscles during your workout with them.
+Sandbags have a way of changing shape on you while you are exercising them, this in itself causes you to constantly shift your grip and it puts more demand on your trunk muscles during your workout with them.

 The exercises that can be done with sandbags is endless, your imagination will think of many things you can do.
 You can do squats, clean and press, shoulder press, snatches and more.